sage-code/maj/verbs.md

 **example 1:**

 * jo lofu'ra zu   = I have influenced him
-* tu senu'ra lofu = You have been influenced
+* tu seru'ra lofu = You have been influenced

 Another good example of verb root is "gema" that means money.